bmar1/bmar1/README.md

 # Hi!
 I'm Bilal Umar 👋

-**2nd Year Computer Programming & Analysis Student | Seneca Polytechnic**
+**3rd Year Computer Programming & Analysis Student | Seneca Polytechnic**

 ## About Me

 Software Engineer with 1 year of experience building full-stack applications.
-I love creating efficient, interesting solutions to complex problems through code.
+I love creating efficient, and scalable solutions, I'm deep into system design.
 If I'm not programming, you'll find me learning about new technologies or at the gym.

 **Recent Achievements:**
 -  Reduced application load times by **11%**